 How to Cure and Prevent Ankle and Knee Pain

 Poorly aligned, stiff, and weak ankles and knees are sure to cause a lot of pain in the long-run.
 They can make walking, running, and jumping difficult—if not impossible—especially in old age.
-Correcting the alignment of ankles and knees is a preventive measure to retrain the entire body structure.
+Correcting the alignment of ankles and knees is a necessary preventive measure to maintain the entire body structure.
 The exercises and videos in this article will help you build strength, become better-balanced, more secure, and less prone to injury—well into your senior years.

 How to Build a Strong Base

 Once a supple yet strong base is established in the parts of your body that bear the most weight (legs), improvements in the core and upper body become much easier to accomplish.This article is the second in a progressive series that works through the entire body, starting at the feet.
 We have already discussed foot and toe placement in a previous article, The Feet You Walk On.
 Please bookmark this page and read that one first if you have not done so already.

 Do a few simple daily exercises and follow the videos in this article.
 It won't help just sitting at your computer watching the videos.
 So be firm in the beginning.
 You need to actually do the exercises for real until the alignment in your ankles and knees has been corrected for good.
 Performing these exercises as regularly as you brush your teeth will make a huge difference in the way you carry yourself.
 Not only will you feel much more attractive, more importantly, it will avert future problems.
 Once your ankles and knees are properly aligned, the behavior will be permanent and you won't have to keep doing the exercises, only occasionally check that alignment is still correct.